It's Tough Being Unknown!

 Unfortunately for unknown and not-well financed candidates, in my experience in having run unsuccessfully three times, the priority of the management of media outlets is to maintain their viability by bringing in ad revenue and not giving up space or time to citizen candidates.
 I know that it will not be smooth sailing.
-Fortunately, I can set up and manage web sites and I can use Facebook.
-Therefore, I can reach web surfers without any cost.
-I will have a Donate Button on many articles and on many sites so that supporters can give what they can.
+Fortunately, I can set up and manage web sites and I can use Facebook somewhat.
+Therefore, I can reach web surfers with minimal cost.
+I will have a Donate Button on many articles and on many sites so that supporters can learn how they can give what they can.
 Based on what I get, I will buy whatever media I can afford.
 Thank you ahead of time for your donations.

 In their article, Journalism in the Digital Age, five Stanford (cs.stanford.edu) authors-- Danny Crichton, Ben Christel, Aaditya Shidham, Alex Valderrama, Jeremy Karmel, take the time to explain the absolute importance of a Fourth Estate (the media) as the most important pillar of our Democratic Republic:

 Here is what they say: